 Even though blockchain application in other industries like finance has been more prominent, the use cases of blockchain technology in manufacturing are far-reaching.
 Manufacturing occurs across industries, for it is only through it that we can manifest most ideas and discoveries in the physical world.
 Since the industrial revolution, we have progressed dramatically in multiple technologies that have made the physical manufacturing of goods possible.
 Machines communicate with one another, and they're all controlled by software that exchanges data transferred at an unimaginable speed.

-Blockchain in manufacturing can significantly cut the overhead expenses of operating manufacturing businesses, lowering the barrier to entry.
+Blockchain in manufacturing industry can significantly cut the overhead expenses of operating manufacturing businesses, lowering the barrier to entry.
 A machine as a service in a blockchain-based business model allows manufacturers to pay for the output of the machines they employ rather than the machine itself, reducing costs.
 With the implementation of this business model, new manufacturers and designers can bring their products to markets without incurring heavy start-up expenses.
-Smart contracts, another crucial case of blockchain technology, enable the automation of various business processes, from purchasing to payments, typically demanding time and effort from team members who may be used better elsewhere.
+Smart contracts, another crucial case of blockchain and industrial automation of various business processes, from purchasing to payments, typically demand time and effort from team members who may be used better elsewhere.
+A blockchain development company can provide custom blockchain solutions and number of Blockchain development services for the manufacturing industry.

 Blockchains are decentralized, and for public blockchains, the data is available and accessible to all, so transactions on the network are visible to all participants.
 The immutable and decentralized nature of the blockchain ensures stability.
 By implication, a blockchain will continue to function normally even if one of the servers fails or one of the nodes leaves the network or goes down for some reason.
 Industries aiming toward a robust business model will benefit from the stability provided by blockchain solutions.